bbau3r/markdown-screenplay/packages/markdown-screenplay-transformers/README.md

 ## Purpose

-This package contains the transformation logic used by the Vue app and any future consumers that need to parse or transform `.mdsp` content.
+This package contains the transformation logic used by viewer, editor, and tooling integrations that need to parse or transform `.mdsp` content.

 ## Public API

-The package currently exports:

-- `MarkupTransformer`
-- `HTMLTransformTarget`
-- `TransformTarget`
-- `TransformResult`
-- `YAMLTreeNode`
-- `SceneData`
+The package exports the core pieces needed to parse and transform `.mdsp` content, including the transformer entry point, target interfaces, and the result models used by consumers.

+## Extending

+You can create a custom output target by implementing `TransformTarget<T>`.
+This lets you reuse the parser pipeline while changing how `.mdsp` content is converted into your own output format.

+The `MarkupTransformer` remains the same entry point for parsing.
+You only need to provide a compatible target implementation and the desired output type.

 ## Usage